rafrasenberg/rafrasenberg-website/content/posts/server/docker-container-management.md

 This is where the magic happens.
 It took me 2 minutes in total to find a dockerized app on the internet, deploy it and make it available to the world wide web.
 Can you believe that? **TWO MINUTES!** If all my deployments were that easy..

-Anyway, here are the steps I took:
+Anyway, here are the steps I took.

-1. Pointed the domain I want to use for the app, to the server
+I pointed the domain I want to use for the app, to the server.
+For this example I used `express.domain.com`.

-2. Google'd "docker express starter"
-3. Found a repo and forked it
-4. Switched to the `apps` folder and ran `git clone`
+After that I google'd "docker express starter" and I found a repo and forked it.
+Then on the server I switched to the `apps` folder and ran `git clone`

 ```
 $ git clone https://github.com/rafrasenberg/docker-express-postgres ./express
 ```

-5. Next up is editing the docker compose file of our app:
+After that it was time to edit the `docker-compose.yml` file of our app:

 ```yml
 # docker-compose.yml (from the internet repo)